satyajit-patil/grafana/docs/sources/installation/upgrading.md

 ## Upgrading to v6.2

-### Ensure encryption of data source secrets
+### Ensure encryption of datasource secrets

-Data sources store passwords and basic auth passwords in secureJsonData encrypted (AES-256 in CFB mode) by default.
-Existing data source will keep working with unencrypted passwords.
-If you want to migrate to encrypted storage for your existing data sources you can do that by:
+Datasources store passwords and basic auth passwords in secureJsonData encrypted (AES-256 in CFB mode) by default.
+Existing datasource will keep working with unencrypted passwords.
+If you want to migrate to encrypted storage for your existing datasources you can do that by:

-- For data sources created through UI, you need to go to data source config, re enter the password or basic auth password and save the data source.
+- For datasources created through UI, you need to go to datasource config, re enter the password or basic auth password and save the datasource.
-- For data sources created by provisioning, you need to update your config file and use secureJsonData.password or secureJsonData.basicAuthPassword field.
+- For datasources created by provisioning, you need to update your config file and use secureJsonData.password or secureJsonData.basicAuthPassword field.
 See [provisioning docs](/administration/provisioning) for example of current configuration.